201 South Mountain Ave. Ashland, OR 97520 Phone: (541) 482-8771 Fax: (541) 482-2172 Contact: Kelly Tygerson, Office Manager Email:

-Finding a way to fund your college education can be tricky, but it IS possible.
-Included in this packet are general terms and information to help guide you along the way.
-Jennifer Marsden and the ASPIRE program team are available in the counseling office to give you the hands on help you need.
+Finding a way to fund your college education can be tricky, but IS possible.
+Included here are some helpful links and general information to guide you along the way.
+Jennifer Marsden, AHS ASPIRE Coordinator, is available in the counseling office to answer your questions on financial aid, FAFSA, and the CSS Profile.

 Free Application for Federal Student Aid (FAFSA)

 The FAFSA is an online application which calculates the student’s Expected Family Contribution (EFC) to college costs.
 A student’s EFC is then used by colleges to determine whether a student is eligible for the federal Pell Grant.
 The FAFSA is also used by the State of Oregon to determine if a student qualifies for the Oregon Opportunity Grant and the Oregon Promise.
 For more information about FAFSA and to see FAQs visit https://studentaid.ed.gov/sa/fafsa.

 All families are encouraged to fill out the FAFSA, regardless of income.
 Many scholarships (even some that are merit based), and student and parent loans require a completed FAFSA.